krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmind.rst

 kadmind can be configured for incremental database propagation.
 Incremental propagation allows slave KDC servers to receive principal and policy updates incrementally instead of receiving full dumps of the database.
-This facility can be enabled in the :ref:`kdc.conf` file with the **iprop_enable** option.
-See the :ref:`kdc.conf` documentation for other options for tuning incremental propagation parameters.
+This facility can be enabled in the :ref:`kdc.conf(5)` file with the **iprop_enable** option.
 Incremental propagation requires the principal ``kiprop/MASTER\@REALM`` (where MASTER is the master KDC's canonical host name, and REALM the realm name) to be registered in the database.

 OPTIONS